OpolotDaniel/OpolotDaniel.github.io/README.md

 Hello & welcome to my page.
-I am a postdoctoral research fellow at the African Institute of Financial Markets and Risk Management (AIFMRM), University of Cape Town.
-I have been based at AIFMRM since September 2016.
+I am a Senior Researcher at the Development Policy Research Unit (DPRU), University of Cape Town.
+Before joining DPRU, I was a postdoctoral research fellow at the African Institute of Financial Markets and Risk Management, University of Cape Town for three years.

 ![Daniel C. Opolot]({{ site.url }}/img/opolot1.jpg){:height="50%" width="50%" algin="center"}